Ph.D. in Life Sciences

 • Advanced Knowledge: Ph.D. students will have to be able to apply advanced knowledge in specialized areas defined by their research committee

-• Methods: Ph.D. students will have and be able to apply skills in appropriate methods of analysis, whether quantitative or qualitative, or both, to collect and integrate information in ways consistent with the highest standards of their discipline
+• Methods: Ph.D. students possess and apply these skills in an appropriate methods of analysis, whether quantitative or qualitative, or both, to collect and integrate information in ways consistent with the highest standards of their discipline

 • Research: Ph.D. students will conduct research that results in an original contribution to knowledge, according to the standards of their discipline, including both the independent and collaborative research, and in conformity with all standards for responsible conduct of research